What is a Living Wall?

 Living walls planters are different from green facades in that they incorporate multiple containerized plantings to create the vegetation cover rather than being reliant on fewer numbers of plants that climb and spread to provide cover.
 They are also known as “green walls” or “ vertical garden”.

 How do Living Walls and Vertical Gardening Work?

 It’s always the question that comes to our minds whenever we see a green wall or a vertical garden.
 How this actually works?
 How the plants get their needs?
 And how that living wall remains clean?
 So many questions right??

 Well, there are many existing different living wall technologies.
 Of course, new ones are being developed every year. so regardless of what type of living wall system.
-Most living walls have one of two types of working systems: recirculating and direct irrigation.
+Most living walls planters have one of two types of working systems: recirculating and direct irrigation.

 The functioning of the vertical garden depends on what type of living wall system has been installed.
 There are certain living wall systems which are known to be having hidden pipes that would provide the self-watering facility to ensure that the plants remain healthy and receive a sufficient amount of water and food.

 On the other hand, there are certain other green walls systems that will make use your hands for sure! in which you need hand-watering like smaller living walls.
 The great thing about this kind of systems is that you don’t need any electricity or plumbing in your living wall, which keeps it simple and basically original.

 Why a Living Wall?
 How Do Living Walls Help the Environment?

 Well, nowadays people are losing space in their homes.
 The flats get smaller and the houses barely contain any kind of greenery, so is there a solution?
 Definitely yeah, and for this specific reason, the living walls are here.